-9) Click on the black box as shown above.
+8) Click on the coloured box as shown above.
 The Colour Picker (explained in detail later) will appear.

-- 10) Drag the vertical hue slider down to yellow and drag the circle to a darker area as shown. - 11) Click OK to close the Colour Picker and click OK again to close the Duotone options (You may need to enter a colour name).
+- 9) Drag the vertical hue slider down to yellow. - 10) Click OK to close the Colour Picker and click OK again to close the Duotone options.
 Instant sepia tone for that old fashioned look!

-12) Close the picture without saving any changes.
+11) Close the picture without saving any changes.